42BV/max-login-attempts-spring-boot-starter/README.md

 ## Overriding the default error handler

-By default, the starter will return a JSON object with a key '' and a value '' when the max login attempt has been reached.
+By default, the starter will return a JSON object with a key 'errorCode' and a value 'TOO_MANY_LOGIN_ATTEMPTS' when the max login attempt has been reached.
 You can override this behaviour by exposing a bean that implements the TooManyLoginAttemptsErrorHandler
 interface: